The Limits of Assumption-free Tests for Algorithm Performance: The role of algorithmic stability

 At a high level, then, if we assume $\beta_q(\cA,P,n) = \mathrm{o}(n^{-1/q})$ for either $q=1$ or $q=2$, then the distinction between questions \texttt{EvaluateAlg} and \texttt{EvaluateModel} has essentially disappeared; estimating the risk of $\cA$ is ``easy'' for the trivial reason that it suffices to estimate the risk $R_P(\hf_n)$ of a single fitted model produced by $\cA$.
 (Of course, we would not expect this to be the optimal strategy for estimation and inference on $R_{P,n}(\cA)$.
 In fact, in the setting $\beta_2(\cA,P,n) = \mathrm{o}(n^{-1/2})$ along with some additional assumptions, the work of \cite{austern2020asymptotics} establishes precise central limit theorem type result for the CV error which enables inference for the algorithm risk; we do not describe the details since this is beyond the scope of the present paper.)
+A few common algorithms which satisfy this level of stability are $\ell_q$ regularized algorithms ($q > 1$) or soft-margin SVM \citep{bousquet2002stability,elisseeff2005stability,wibisono2009sufficient}.
 On the other hand, in many practical settings, even relatively simple algorithms exhibit high variability and do not obey a consistency type property, i.e., $\beta_q(\cA,P,n)$ may be larger than $\mathcal{O}(n^{-1/q})$ or may even be $\mathcal{O}(1)$.
-This is well known empirically---for instance, see \cite{soloff2023bagging} for some examples.
+This happens for instance in linear regression when $d \approx n$ or in some sparse algorithms \citep{xu2011sparse}.

-We will now present our main results, showing that outside of the consistency regime there are fundamental limits on our ability to address \texttt{EvaluateAlg} with any black-box procedure.
+We will now present our main results, showing that outside of the consistency regime, there are fundamental limits on our ability to address \texttt{EvaluateAlg} with any black-box procedure.
 In particular, for $\beta_q(\cA,P,n)\gtrsim n^{-1/q}$, we will establish a hardness result, analogous to Theorem~\ref{thm:limits_evaluate}, to show that outside of the consistency regime it is impossible to perform inference on \texttt{EvaluateAlg} with limited data.
 See Figure~\ref{fig:phase_transition} for an illustration of the phase transition between these two regimes.